Palazzo Papadopoli: History

 The palace changed hands during 19th century from Valentino Comello in 1837, whose wife Maddalena Montalban was jailed by the Austrians for a year; to Bartholomäus von Stürmer, Austrian general and diplomat; in 1864 to rich bankers and counts of Greek origin Niccolò and Angelo Papadopoli.
 The later bought a lot of adjacent buildings to create the large garden with a wing behind it.
 The family hailed from Corfu and had entered the patriciate in 1791.
 Between 1874-1875, it housed Girolamo Levi, who along with Michelangelo Guggenheim and Cesare Rotta completed a Neoclassical refurbishment with gardens.
 Rotta frescoed the ballroom.
 In 1922, it was inherited by the family of Arrivabene Valenti Gonzaga.
-The palace was converted into an ultra luxury hotel run by Aman Resorts, named Aman Venice.
+The palace was converted into a luxury hotel run by Aman Resorts, named Aman Venice.
 It opened in 2013 and was the first Aman resort in Italy.
-It is widely regarded as the best hotel in Venice.